Best medical practice funding

 Medical and dental practices have unique funding needs: imaging machines and chairs that cost six figures, insurance reimbursement that arrives 30-90 days after service, and acquisition opportunities that demand large capital.
-The right lender understands healthcare cash flow; the wrong one treats you like any small business.
+The right funder understands healthcare cash flow; the wrong one treats you like any small business.
 Here's how practice funding works.

-Why one lender misprices a medical practice
+Why one funder misprices a medical practice

 📦

-One lender = generic underwriting
+One funder = generic underwriting

 They treat reimbursement lag as instability and big equipment as risk, declining you or pricing high — missing how healthy practice cash flow really is.